 Getting the stuffing to the proper temperature of 165 degrees F will also mean that the turkey will be overcooked, and that’s not great.
 No one likes a dry, overcooked turkey.
 Read more about stuffing and food safety here.

-Yes, you can make it the night before, but be sure to cool it quickly and properly before refrigerating, and then reheat it to 165 degrees before serving the next day.
+You can make this recipe the night before, but be sure to cool it quickly and properly before refrigerating, and then reheat it to 165 degrees F before serving the next day.
 Leftover rice can cause food poisoning due to the spores that are naturally on rice, and thrive when it sits out too long.
 Read more about reheating rice safely here.

 Disclosure: This post contains affiliate links.